Ashik-M/quickstart-rancher-talk/README.md

 ---
-There is a template in this repo should you want to know how to build the rancher server yousrelf [here](https://github.com/Ashik-M/quickstart-rancher-talk/blob/main/quickstart-template-rancher-registration.md)  What you'll find below is what the end-user experience should look like at a glance once you have set-everything up properly :)
+There is a template in this repo should you want to know how to build the rancher server yourself [here](https://github.com/Ashik-M/quickstart-rancher-talk/blob/main/quickstart-template-rancher-registration.md)  What you'll find below is what the end-user experience should look like at a glance once you have set-everything up properly :)

 In this guide, you will:
 - Log in to the Rancher UI